KNR-PW/discord-bot/README.md

    pip install -r requirements.txt
    ```

-3. If you decide to run your bot from a personal computer, with you only having access to the code, you can replace `DISCORD_TOKEN`variable inside the quote in the `bot.py` with your personal token acquired when creating the bot:
+3. If you decide to run your bot from a personal computer, with only you having access to the code, you can replace `DISCORD_TOKEN`variable inside the quote in the `bot.py` with your token acquired when creating the bot:

    ```python
    client.run(os.getenv("DISCORD_TOKEN"))